-Credit Programs and Courses
+Credit Programs and Courses 1.
+First-Time College Students

-- 1. First-Time College Students - a.
+- a.
 Complete an application form online at www.suscc.edu.
 Applications can be obtained upon request from the admissions office on the Wadley and Opelika Campuses or the administrative office on the Valley Campus.
-Submit the form as early as possible prior to the first enrollment. - Students must submit an official form of identification to Admissions either in person or by emailing admissions@suscc.edu - Request that an official transcript from the high school from which the applicant graduated or a copy of the GED Diploma be sent directly to the Registrar.
+Submit the form as early as possible prior to the first enrollment. - b.
+Request that an official transcript from the high school from which the applicant graduated or a copy of the GED Diploma be sent directly to the Registrar.